paulpflug/cli-explorer/README.md

     // available options
     // set to false if there are none state.options
-    state.print // printState, see below
+    state.print // printState, see belown
-    state.onInput // onInput cb only for current selection state.onPrint // onPrint cb only for current selection state.actions // Array of additional actions
-    state.disabled // Array of disabled actions
   }
 })
 ```